 There are notes below about each step.
 These give a brief overview of what some of the stages in bankruptcy mean and have links to more detailed articles.

 Take the decision to go bankrupt

-Your bankruptcy application will have to be approved by the Insolvency Service’s Adjudicator – if you have taken debt advice and been told that bankruptcy is a good option then you can have confidence that it will be approved.
+Your bankruptcy application will have to be approved by the Insolvency Service’s Adjudicator.
+If you have taken debt advice and been told that bankruptcy is a good option for you, then you can have confidence that it will be approved.